 2. Increase peer to peer knowledge transfer for local officials

-Recognizing that many people acquire knowledge directly from their interactions with other individuals, this approach seeks to pair experienced leaders with diverse emerging leaders, or to pair a community who has experienced success with one who is in the early phase of implementation.
+Recognizing that many people acquire knowledge directly from their interactions with other individuals, this approach seeks to pair experienced leaders with diverse emerging leaders, or to pair a community which has experienced success with one in the early phase of implementation.
 Peer-to-peer programs can provide resource recommendations, share lessons learned, and encourage local leaders where the political environment is challenging.
 To further address resources and regional complexities, peer-to-peer programs can be delivered in the form of road shows where representatives of successful models travel to other regions of the watershed to focus on a specific solution relevant to the needs of that particular region.
 Steps to achieve this action may include:

 Review existing local officials’ peer-to-peer networking models, both inside and beyond the watershed, and identify lessons learned and areas needing improvement.